joshunwin/joshunwin.github.io/_posts/2018-12-01-going-green.md

 **- I use soap!** Sounds simple because it is.
 I primarily use soap to wash myself.
 No plastic packaging, and lighter to transport than liquids.
 I still use a small amount of shower gel to freshen up, but each bottle lasts far longer this way.

 **- Plastic shopping bags get at least 2 uses.** If I do get caught out without a shopping bag and need to buy a 5p one, I use that bag later as a waste bin bag, doubling its usage.

+**- Be conscious of taking flights.** Flying is one of the biggest areas in my life in which I feel the most guilt.
+Having a partner who currently lives in France, I have been taking more short-haul flights than ever before.
+For now, I am contributing to carbon-offsetting for these flights and trying to limit them where possible.
+I have looked at the train as an alternative, but costs make this a tough sell, often around 6x the price!
+It is reasons like this that the individual alone can't solve these problems, train prices need to be reduced and flights need to be heavily taxed to even the cost.
+Trains need to be made more realistic for individuals.

+**- I use smart plugs.** There has been some debate over the usefulness of smart plugs and it's true their environmental benefits are certainly minimal, especially if you don't make use of them much.
+But I bought some for convenience too and now have them scheduled to completely switch off my TV and other devices at midnight, until I turn them back on manually.
+This reduces how long my devices are in stand-by mode significantly as I can often go days without using my TV (and therefore turning it back on)